-The idea was to plan the city where the workers had excellent quality of life.
-Sprawling parks, tree lined streets and free facilities encouraged a connection to the outdoors and an active social life.
+The idea was to plan the city where the workers had an excellent quality of life.
+Sprawling parks, tree-lined streets and free facilities encouraged a connection to the outdoors and an active social life.

 When Art Group was creating the new masterplan for the Soho precinct, they called upon the expert landscape architects at Redbox to give the worker's paradise concept a modern twist.
 Redbox collaborated closely with Conrad Gargett to retain the heritage feel of the site.